nus-cs2103-AY2021S1/ip/docs/README.md

 Example of usage:
 `check 2020/09/18`

-Expected outcome:
+Expected outcome: <br />
-`Here is the list of ongoing tasks on 20 September 2020:` `   1.
-[D][✓] CS2103T IP Submission (FINISH by: 18 September 2020 12:00)`
+`Here is the list of ongoing tasks on 20 September 2020:`<br />
+`1.
+[D][✓] CS2103T IP Submission (FINISH by: 18 September 2020 12:00)`<br />
 ...

 ### Feature 7
 To undo any of the commands that can be undone (eg. add, delete, done), make use of the command `undo`, press `enter` to execute.

 ### Feature 8
-At any point in time where you require assistance in using the bot, make use of the command `help` to access the list of commands available and its format.
+At any point in time you require assistance in using the bot, make use of the command `help` to access the list of commands available and its format.